Skip to main content

 for tips about recording your videos.

-Video recording must be made with one fixed camera angle/location, focused such that the performer and the accompanist (if applicable) are visible at all times.
+Video recording must be made with one fixed camera angle/location, focused such that the performer is visible at all times.

 Judges will listen to a portion or all of each video up to the following time limits (review